sdlagrosas-dev/st-chat-file-input/README.md

 ## Installation

-To install the package, locate the .whl file and run the following command:
+To install the package, locate the .whl file in the `dist` directory and run the following command:

 ```sh
 pip install st_chat_file_input.whl